icemarkom/mffprober/README.md

 - `exit-on-error`: Leave the polling loop on first error (of any kind).
 If not set, prober will continue attempting to talk to the fan, even if it receives errors.
 Defaults to `true`.
+- `timeout`: HTTP client timeout in seconds.
+Defaults to 1.
+- `quiet`: Log only probing and other errors.
+No other output is produced.
+  Defaults to `false`.